Step 3: Made a decision to turn our will and our lives over to the care of God as we understood God

 When my spirit faints within me, you know my way!
 In the path where I walk they have hidden a trap for me.

-Look to the right and see: there is none who takes notice of me; no refuge remains to me; no one cares for my soul.
+Look to the right and see: there is none who takes notice of me; no refuge remains to me; no one cares for

 I cry to you, O LORD; I say, "You are my refuge, my portion in the land of the living."